ElanMedoff/personal-site/_posts/parent-aware-and-parent-agnostic-children.md

 }
 ```

-> note that when null checking a number or string, a simple `if (!prop)` check is mostly likely not what you want – it will return `false` with `0` or `""`!
+> note that when null checking a number or string, a simple `if (!prop)` check is mostly likely _not_ what you want – it will return `false` with `0` or `""`!

-## which is best?
+## So which is best?

 I would argue that, in an ideal world, we would all write Parent-aware children.
 The child shouldn't have to worry about being passed nullish (`null` or `undefined`) values: it clearly defines that it expects non-nullish props in its type!
-If you're consuming an api (i.e. a child component) in your parent, it should be your responsibility to call that child with the props it expects.
+If you're consuming an api (i.e. a child component) in your parent, it should be _your_ responsibility to call that child with the props it expects.

-Unfortunately, this approach isn't too feasible.
+Unfortunately, this approach isn't always feasible.
 In the same way we're taught to never trust, and always validate, user input, the author of a child component should never expect that the parent will call it correctly.
-Anything else would border on naive optimism.
+Anything else would be much too optimistic.

-But what if there was a way for the child to guarantee that the parent would pass it the correct props, without needing any extra code to verify it?
+But what if there was a way for the child to guarantee that the parent would pass it the correct props, without needing any extra code to verify the fact?
 It seems to good to be true, but that's exactly what [`strictNullChecks`](https://www.typescriptlang.org/tsconfig#strictNullChecks) do.

 ## strict null checks